brianwilsongh/wilsontheory.github.io/_posts/2019-03-26-initial-thoughts-going-serverless-lambda.markdown

 While the cost efficiency of Lambda (and FaaS in general) is very attractive, I'm not sold on the serverless movement yet.
 Lambda does have many use cases (especially for heavy users of the AWS ecosystem), but doesn't seem solid enough to replace a true server for any type of web service that interacts directly with the people using it.

 Questions?
 Comments?
-Disagreement?
-Other input?
 Please [let me know](mailto:brian.l.wilson@protonmail.com).
 Sayonara!